DOOFIOUS/7/README.md

 ***

-WIP, I removed most of my artworks, but have my J-19 art for now! :-D.
+I removed most of my previous artworks.
 No commissions, will open soon.